-- Lift only a manageable weight, or ask for help. - When lifting or putting things down, bend your knees, keep your back straight, and feet apart. - Do not lift and twist at the same time. - Lift and carry object close to your body. - Wear protective clothing and gloves to protect against sharp edges.
+- Lift only a manageable weight, or ask for help.
+When lifting or putting things down, hend your - When lifting or putting things down, bend your knees, keep your back straight, and feet apart. - Do not lift and twist at the same time. - ► Lift and carry object close to your body. - Wear protective clothing and gloves to protect against sharp edges.